 Overview

-Cited's Validation Engine runs 62 deterministic checks against your site to answer one question per check: "Is this best-practice GEO condition in place?"
-Unlike the AI-generated recommendation pipeline, the engine is pure-function — no LLMs, no third-party APIs, no JavaScript execution.
+Cited's Validation Engine runs 72 deterministic checks against your site to answer one question per check: "Is this best-practice GEO condition in place?"
+Unlike the AI-generated recommendation pipeline, the engine is pure-function — no LLMs, no JavaScript execution, and only one external API call (PageSpeed Insights, used for Core Web Vitals).
 That means it's fast, reproducible, and produces verdicts you can trust without re-running them.

 What the engine checks

-- Crawler access (17) — robots.txt rules for GPTBot, OAI-SearchBot, ChatGPT-User, ClaudeBot, PerplexityBot, Google-Extended, and the rest of the major AI crawlers; meta robots tags; X-Robots-Tag headers; AI-blocking patterns.
+- Crawler access (19) — robots.txt rules for GPTBot, OAI-SearchBot, ChatGPT-User, ClaudeBot, PerplexityBot, Google-Extended, and the rest of the major AI crawlers; the IETF Content-Signal directive; meta robots tags; X-Robots-Tag headers; AI-blocking patterns; agentic-discovery files (

 - llms.txt family (5) —